prabhkodes/fightClub/README.md

-# P1.7 - Best Practices in Scientific Software Development
+# P1.8 - Best Practices in Scientific Software Development
+## 2-D Euler Equations
 First rule of fight club is we don't talk about fight club.

 ## Leonardo